hippiehunter/dblbook/src/organization/libraries.md

 # Libraries
 This section is something of a description of how things work, what tools are available to you and a choose your own adventure game.
 You very likely have or have had at your workplace a script driven manual traditional dbl build system that contains `.dbo`, `.olb` and `.elb` files in some form.
-Outside of developers that need to deploy to OpenVMS you can make use of MSBuild to reproduce this script based environment to allow your IDE or CI/CD pipeline to build your projects.
+Outside of developers that need to deploy to OpenVMS or AIX you can make use of MSBuild to reproduce this script based environment to allow your IDE or CI/CD pipeline to build your projects.

 ## Traditional DBL (Manual)